dfinity/portal/docs/samples/pos.md

 The frontend interacts with the following IC canisters:

-- `icpos` - to fetch and update store configuration.
+- `icpos`: To fetch and update store configuration.
-- `ckbtc ledger` - to send ckBTC to other users.
+- `ckbtc ledger`: To send ckBTC to other users.
-- `ckbtc index` - to fetch transaction history.
+- `ckbtc index`: To fetch transaction history.
-- `internet identity` - to authenticate users.
+- `internet identity`: To authenticate users.

-# Local deployment
+## Local deployment

-## Prerequisites
+### Prerequisites

 - [x] Install the [IC SDK](https://internetcomputer.org/docs/current/developer-docs/setup/install/index.mdx).

-### Step 1: Start a local instance of the Internet Computer
+### Step 1: Start a local instance of the Internet Computer.

 ```bash
 dfx start --background
 ```

-### Step 2: Deploy the Internet Identity canister
+### Step 2: Deploy the Internet Identity canister.

 Integration with the [Internet Identity](https://internetcomputer.org/internet-identity/) allows store owners to securely setup and manage their store.
 The Internet Identity canister is already deployed on the IC mainnet.
 For local development, you need to deploy it to your local instance of the IC.